hungryram/walegafer/content/contact/_index.md

 +++
-contact_content = "We look forward to connecting with you." title = "CONTACT US" url = ""
+contact_content = "We look forward to connecting with you" title = "CONTACT US" url = ""
 [menu.main]